Skip to main content

 change price to find needed value

-• Reverse engineering a single input value to achieve a specific target output
+• Reverse-solves a single input to hit a target output

 One-Variable Data Table